-Further east, the NJDOT is rebuilding the ramp from southbound NJ 120 (Paterson Plank Road) to the eastbound NJ 3 Freeway.
-Currently, NJ 120 traffic merges onto the left lane of the freeway, and motorists bound for the Meadowlands Parkway exit must cross four lanes in less than one-quarter mile over the Hackensack River.
+Further east, the NJDOT rebuilt the ramp from southbound NJ 120 (Paterson Plank Road) to the eastbound NJ 3 Freeway.
+Previously, NJ 120 traffic merged onto the left lane of the freeway, and motorists bound for the Meadowlands Parkway exit had to cross four lanes in less than one-quarter mile over the Hackensack River.
 The project would replace the existing ramp with a new ramp that joins the right lane of eastbound NJ 3.
-Scheduled for completion in 2008, the $20 million project is part of $71 million of traffic improvements around the Meadowlands in advance of the new Giants Stadium and Xanadu shopping-entertainment complex.
+Completed in 2008, the new $20 million ramp was part of $71 million of traffic improvements around the Meadowlands in advance of the new Met Life Stadium and the American Dream shopping-entertainment complex.